-Key Description Example cb_version Cb Response server version.
+Key Description Example cb_version CB Response server version.
 5.0.0.140204.501 copied_mod_len Number of bytes collected.
 73544 endpoint Hostname and sensor ID of the endpoint on which the binary was first observed.
 [PANTHER 2] group First sensor group in which this binary was observed.
 [Default Group] digsig_issuer If digitally signed, the issuer.
 VeriSign Class 3 Code Signing 2010 CA digsig_publisher If digitally signed, the publisher.
+Google Inc

-Google Inc digsig_result If digitally signed, the result.
-Contains one of the following eight possible values: Signed Unsigned Bad Signature Invalid Signature Expired Invalid Chain Untrusted Root Explicit Distrust Signed digsig_result_code Internal use.
+Key Description Example digsig_result If digitally signed, the result.
+Contains one of the following eight possible values: • Signed • Unsigned • Bad Signature • Invalid Signature • Expired • Invalid Chain • Untrusted Root • Explicit Distrust Signed digsig_result_code Internal use.
 0 digsig_sign_time If digitally signed, the time of signing.
 2015-02-02T04:42:00Z digsig_subject If digitally signed, the subject.
 Google Inc is_executable_image True if the binary is an EXE (versus DLL or SYS).
 True is_64bit True if architecture is x64.
-True

-Key Description Example md5 MD5 hash value of the process, the parent process, a child process, a loaded module, or a written file.
-44C0CBADFF00F3930B6A01EEA A405C6F observed_filename Full path to the executable backing this process. c:\program files(x86)\google\chrome\applicatio n\wow_helper.exe orig_mod_len Size, in bytes, of binary at time of collection.
+True md5 MD5 hash value of the process, the parent process, a child process, a loaded module, or a written file.
+44C0CBADFF00F3930B6A01 EEAA405C6F sha256 SHA-256 hash value of the process, parent process, a child process, a loaded module, or a written file 1123a659bc80def22859f3671 9ed30618589c4b50abc17def 38ff7eed913721 observed_filename Full path to the executable backing this process. c:\program files(x86)\google\chrome\appli cation\wow_helper.exe orig_mod_len Size, in bytes, of binary at time of collection.
 73544 os_type Operating system type of the host.
-Windows server_added_timesta mp The time that this binary was first seen by the server.
-2014-02-04T07:50:56.9 17Z server_name Name of Cb Response server. cbserver signed Internal use.
+Windows server_added_timestamp The time that this binary was first seen by the server.
+2014-02-04T07:50:56.9 17Z server_name Name of CB Response server. cbserver

+Key Description Example signed Internal use.
 Signed timestamp Time that the binary was seen.
 2014-02-04T07:50:56.9 17Z watchlist_name Name of the watchlist that matched this binary.
-SyslogTest watchlists All watchlists that matched this binary. [{'wid': '5', 'value':'2014-02- 04T07:55:03.
+SyslogTest watchlists All watchlists that matched this binary. [{'wid': '5', 'value': '2014-02- 04T07:55:03.
 007Z'}] watchlist <id></id> For each watchlist that matched this binary, the timestamp of the match.
 '2014-02-04T07:55:03.
-007Z' file_version File version string from the class FileVersionInfo. product_name Product name string from the class FileVersionInfo. company_name Company name string from the class FileVersionInfo. internal_name Internal name string from the class FileVersionInfo. original_filename Original name string from the class FileVersionInfo. file_desc File description string from the class FileVersionInfo.

-Key Description Example product_desc Product description string from the class FileVersionInfo. comments Comment string from the class FileVersionInfo. legal_copyright Legal copyright string from the class FileVersionInfo. legal_trademark Legal trademark string from the class FileVersionInfo. private_build Private build string from the class FileVersionInfo. special_build Special build string from the class FileVersionInfo. product_version Product name string from the class FileVersionInfo.
+007Z' file_version File version string from the class FileVersionInfo. product_name Product name string from the class FileVersionInfo. company_name Company name string from the class FileVersionInfo. internal_name Internal name string from the class FileVersionInfo. original_filename Original name string from the class FileVersionInfo. file_desc File description string from the class FileVersionInfo. product_desc Product description string from the class FileVersionInfo. comments Comment string from the class FileVersionInfo. legal_copyright Legal copyright string from the class FileVersionInfo. legal_trademark Legal trademark string from the class FileVersionInfo. private_build Private build string from the class FileVersionInfo. special_build Special build string from the class FileVersionInfo. product_version Product name string from the class FileVersionInfo.